kaustavdm/website/_posts/2015-11-03-thoughtworks-and-next-steps.markdown

 ![Why not?](/images/posts/2724043.jpg)

-To quote Dr. John E. Zoidberg, "Why not?"
+To quote Dr. John A. Zoidberg, "Why not?"

 ThoughtWorks has everything I want in an organization that I would love to be a part of.
 Here is a concise list (in increasing order of importance):